tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/tags.md

 A HTML tag has 3 parts
 1. Start of Tag, writen with the tag name within angle brackets
 2. Content -- any valid html
-3. End of Tag -- Similar to start but the tag name has a forward slash (/) prefix.
+3. End of Tag -- similar to start but the tag name has a forward slash (/) prefix.

 ```html